jimmyfowler/lmc-book/project/project.md

 **6. Collaboration Plan (for group projects)**
 - If working in a group, describe how tasks will be divided among team members.
+- Describe each member's ownership of the project (i.e., which component are they in charge of) and how the components connect with each other.
-- Include a brief plan for how you will collaborate and ensure accountability.
+- Include a plan for how you will collaborate and ensure accountability.

 **7. Project scope (for projects overlapping with another course)**
 - If you are combining your course project with another course, describe which part of the project belongs to this course, and how efforts for that part will be different from the rest of the project.